kordwarshuis/WOT-terms-to-Spec-Up-T/README.md

 npm run convert
 ```

+You will be asked to enter a path to the source files.
+This can be a relative or an absolute path.

-There should be an `index.html` in the `docs/` directory.
+After pressing ENTER a script should run and after finishing there should be an `index.html` in the `docs/` directory.
 This is the specification that can be viewed.
 One way to view it is to double click on it to open it in a browser.

 ## Results